About Us

 Makenzie is currently pursuing a double degree in Business and Law at the University of Technology Sydney.
 As a dedicated member of the UTS Debating Team, she will be representing the university at the 2025 Easters National Tournament.
 Beyond her studies, she has extensive experience in debating and public speaking, working as a coach at Monte Sant’ Angelo Mercy College.
 She has competed in debating competitions such as ISDA, SDN, and Archdale, and as a qualified adjudicator, she has been able to further contribute to the debating community.

-Jorja Smith | Tutor
+Joel Huxley | Tutor

 Our Board